iaretechnician/barebones-masterserver-wiki/Is-It-For-You?.md

 To conclude, **I'm not saying that beginners should not buy this** - it contains years of my knowledge and experience in developing back-end servers for multiplayer games, and if you're willing to learn - **you'll learn a lot**!
 And when you understand it, you'll be able to bake a game after a game in a matter of days!

-If you're a beginner who wants to learn - feel free to contact me, and I'll do my best to teach and guide you.
-I love helping people.
-But if you're not willing to do any development on your own - I'd rather you ask for a refund.

 ## Before You Buy

 This asset is **not a complete project**, but instead a framework, which you'd use to develop your back-end servers.
 Making multiplayer game is not a trivial task, so it's expected that you're familiar with writing C# code.